javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

  }
 <br/>However those proposals leave the MDB lifecycle unchanged.
 This means that a MDB (or pool of MDBs) will start listening for messages as soon as the application is started, and will continue to listen for messages until the application is shut down.
 There is no way to listen for messages for a shorter period that this, or to allow objects that are not MDBs to listen for messages.

-## =In Java EE 8, we're now proposing that any CDI managed bean may listen for JMS messages=
+### In Java EE 8, we're now proposing that any CDI managed bean may listen for JMS messages

 To address the restrictions in the MDB lifecycle **it is now proposed to allow any CDI managed bean in a Java EE application to listen for JMS messages**.
 The bean will start listening for messages as soon as a bean instance is created, and it will continue to listen for messages until it is destroyed.
 All that will be necessary is to define a suitable callback method on the bean and add method annotations in the same way as is proposed for JMS MDBs.
 Here's an example of such a bean:
 <br/><br/>